-Required Materials:

-1) MyMathLab Online Homework System:

-This includes the eBook and the Online Homework System

-You are required to register at
+Required Materials: Pearson MyLab Math Online Homework System: This includes the eBook and the Online Homework System You are required to register at www.pearsonmylabandmastering.com by the end of Monday, Januray 29th, 2018.

-www.pearsonmylabandmastering.com

-by the end of Tuesday, September 12th, 2017.
 Registration instruction can be downloaded on the course website.
-You can get temporarily access for 21 days before you have to pay.
+You can get temporarily access for 14 days before you have to pay.
 However, eventually you must purchase the access code.
 You can purchase it from the LSC bookstore or online from Pearson.
-MyMathLab Homework system is required for this class and you will be dropped from the class if you fail to register and have zeros on 4 homework assignments.
+MyLab Math Homework system is required for this class and I reserve the right to drop you from the class if you fail to register by January 29th and/or have zeros on 4 homework assignments.
+2) A (Non Graphing) Scientific Coloulator such as the TL 20XUS or Casio